 However, once you’re tied into a fixed-price energy deal, you are committing to paying that price for an agreed period of time and if you wish to cancel your contract early, you could be liable to pay an exit fee to the supplier.

-Fixed-term energy contracts protect you from short-term wholesale energy price spikes.
-Conversely, they stop you exploiting savings from sudden price drops, early exit fees notwithstanding.
-Working closely with our suppliers Love Energy Savings has solved this problem.
+By working closely with our suppliers, Love Energy Savings has solved this problem.
 Over half of our suppliers have switching windows of 1 year, meaning even if your contract due date isn’t for 12 months you can take advantage of a short-term price drop.

 Wholesale energy prices fluctuate every year but have increased by 25% since 2015.
 Our advice?
 Play the long game and fix your rates with one of our 48 or 60-month contracts, protecting your business in the long-term.

 3-5 months before your contract end date you’ll receive an initial renewal letter from your current supplier.
-If Love Energy Savings can’t beat or match this rate, we’ll give your £1,000.
+If Love Energy Savings can’t beat or match this rate, we’ll give you up to £1,000.
 That’s confidence!

 If you don’t switch tariff or supplier at least 60 days before your contract end date, you’ll be rolled over on to a default tariff; also known as a standard variable tariff (SVT).
 Ofgem estimates that an average SVT is £374 a year more expensive than the cheapest market tariff.